-We can see from the table that both of the people from the Debate Team said that they planned to vote, no one from the Computer Club said that they would vote, and the History Club is perfectly split.
-If this is rephrased, it could be said that, given only this data, whether or not a Computer Club or Debate Team member votes is completely determined by which club they are in, whereas for the History Club it is not at all determined.
-We can see, given our extremely limited data set, that there is no entropy in the Debate Team or Computer Club’s answers, and maximum entropy in the History Club, because it is perfectly random.
-Or, more formally,
+We can see from the table that both of the people from the Debate Team said that they planned to vote, wheras no one from the Computer Club would vote, and the History Club was perfectly split.
+Thus, the club determines voting for any member of the Computer or Debate Clubs, but not for the History Club.
+We calculate these specific conditional entropies as follows:

 $ H \left( Y | X = “Debate Team” \right) = 0 $